Fundamentals For Everyone fundamentals introduction concepts

 What exactly is a skill?

-Without skills, an AI agent can only talk.
-With skills, it can act.
-It can read your codebase, query a database, create a pull request, or schedule a meeting.
-Each skill opens up something the agent couldn’t do before.
+Skills are what bridge the gap between “thinking” and “doing.”
+Without them, an AI agent can only talk.
+With a well-written skill file, it can read your codebase, query a database, create a pull request, or schedule a meeting, following a repeatable process every time.

 • A name, like “search_files” or “send_email”